 Devour.

+Use fresh blueberries, as they are less likely to burst and deflate the pancakes.
 Frozen blueberries can be used, but will tend to be wetter – so your pancakes will be slightly tinged with purple (but will still taste amazing)

 Using half white sugar and half brown sugar will get you a very caramel-y flavor.